darbycostello/TileNav/README.md

  - Supports *SimpleMoveToLocation* and other built-in pathfinding queries.
  - *ATileNavComponent* comprises a single static mesh which is used to create a grid of collision checks in order to build a tiled navigation section.
  - Adjustable collision normals for each TileNav component, allowing you to perform tile collision detections from different angles.
- - Variable grid size per TileNav component allows for different tile densities for instance, with a global multiplier built into the main navigation data actor.
+ - Variable grid size per TileNav component allows for different tile densities per instance, with a global multiplier built into the main navigation data actor.
  - Supports partial paths when pathfinding across multiple sections.
  - Path pruning using line-of-sight checks to produce most direct path (best used in walled or enclosed spaces).
  - A variety of options available for debug drawing and logging.